 The second phase was completed at the end of 2014 with the construction of two buildings (Greenwood and Bumstead) related to the National Avian Research Facility (NARF) - a specified pathogen free unit to support avian research work and dedicated laboratory and husbandry space to support avian research.

 In March 2015, the third phase of development commenced with the construction of the Roslin Innovation Centre, completed in the summer of 2017.

 The Roslin Innovation Centre and Campus Hub provides shared facilities for students, staff and visitors, consisting of state-of-the-art research facilities, teaching and exhibition space, as well as ancillary accommodation including a gym, shop, support services and the Easter Bush Science Outreach Centre.

 The Energy Centre provides a robust, flexible and low carbon infrastructure to heat and cool the buildings on Campus, as well as meeting a significant proportion of the base electrical demand on the site.
 Future expansion or stages of the project may consider the supply of heat to third party buildings and development to include an Estates hub and freezer farm.

 Construction of the Equine Diagnostic, Surgical and Critical Care Unit (EDSCCU) commenced in May 2016, and this Phase 4 development will replace the existing theatre at the Dick Vet Equine Hospital with a new, high specification facility, housing two operating theatres and two induction boxes.
 In addition, the new facility will house reception, x-ray and ultrasound services, a viewing area, intensive care unit, a separate isolation block and suitable external vehicular access with hoist facility.

-In design stage, the proposal for the development of a Large Animal Research and Imaging Facility (LARIF) will include laboratory and animal holding facilities as well as advanced imaging equipment, including CT and MRI scanning facilities for large animals and equine use.
+The development of the Large Animal Research and Imaging Facility (LARIF) includes laboratory and animal holding facilities as well as advanced imaging equipment, including CT and MRI scanning facilities for large animals and equine use.

 The University and Easter Bush